Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 These might be standard ordinary shares, or a special class devised purely for the crowdfunding project.
 In return, the new shareholders might:

-This type of crowdfunding campaign can be purely as an investment vehicle for the investors, but it can also be a way of supporting worthwhile businesses, especially through the start-up and early growth phases.
+This type of crowdfunding campaign might simply be an investment vehicle for the investors, but it can also be a way of supporting worthwhile businesses, especially through the start-up and early growth phases.

 Examples of equity crowdfunding platforms include Seedrs, and Crowdcube.
 The business benefits not only from the incoming investment, but also from a boost to its profile through the funding process.